josephmontes/VAA/README.md

 # 0. INTRO
 - Thank you for checking out my first research project using R
-- The Statcast data used for this research is pitch by pitch data from 2019 to (August 10) 2023
+- The Statcast data used for this research is pitch by pitch data from 2019 to (August 10) 2023 scraped using the baseballr package
+  - Baseball Savant was also used as a reference for this research
 - I have a strong interest in analyzing trends that are happening within the pitcher batter matchup across MLB
   - Some examples of its evolution are batters striking out more but hitting more homeruns, and pitchers not throwing as many innings but throwing higher quality 'stuff'
 - In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)